LIGHTING DESIGN DETAILS IN JAPAN

 LIGHTING DESIGN SOLUTIONS DETAILS IN JAPAN

-The features of modern interior design in Japan traditionally include a harmonious combination of traditions and modern elements.
+The features of modern interior design in Japan traditionally include a balance combination of traditions and modern elements.
 In general, the Japanese prefer minimalism, simplicity, and elegance.

 In interiors, great importance is attached to space and light.
 Japanese houses and apartments often have an open floor plan, which helps to create a feeling of space and harmony.
 There are often no curtains, or they are very thin, which allows natural light to easily penetrate the interior.